Sustainability Disclosure Tracker

 • Source Link

-This voluntary framework allows companies to set emission reduction targets and benchmark their targets against other companies.
-SBTi is a certification body for these emission reduction targets, with strict requirements for data tracking and reporting.
+This voluntary framework allows companies to not only set emission reduction target, but also to benchmark their targets against other companies.
+SBTi is a certification body for these emission reduction targets, with strict requirements for data tracking as well as reporting.
 For details, see SBTi’s step by step guide for how to set a science-based target.

 • Short Name: SBTi